Vegans and vegetarians don’t need thiamine supplements if they follow a well-balanced, healthy diet. They can get high doses from vegan foods.

 What’s the recommended daily intake?

-Moreover, there isn’t a safe upper dose for thiamine.
-Neither from supplements, nor foods.
+Moreover, there isn’t a maximum safe dose of thiamine.
+Neither from supplements nor foods.

-Can vegan & vegetarians get enough thiamine from diet?
+Can vegan & vegetarians get enough thiamine from food?

 According to studies, vegans and vegetarians can get adequate amounts of thiamine from food.
 A healthy, well-balanced diet can provide high doses of thiamine.
 Hence, healthy vegans and vegetarians don’t need to take any dietary supplement with vitamin B1.